kokchun/Data-engineering-AI22/Exercises/Exercise0-Bash_commands.md

 b) Create a file called pokemon_list.txt

-c) Type in a random list of pokemons, using echo and the bitshift operator
+c) Type in a random list of pokemons, using echo and the bitshift operator (you choose which pokemons).

 for example: